josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 })
 {% endraw %}{% endhighlight %}

-I want this `$filter` for using it inside the `ngRepeat` directive and the `ngRepeat` directive creates a new `$scope`, also I can't think of a single case where I would use this filter more than once inside an `ngRepeat`, therefore I decided that it was a safe assumption to use the `$scope.id` as an identifier of the results that I want to return.
-And if the  `$filter` is not used from a template and there is no `$scope` then I don't need to worry about the results being persistent and I'm safe creating a new `Object`.
+The only situation when this would fail would be if we tried to use this `$filter` more than once inside the same `$scope`, but I can't think of a single case where I would ever do that.

   [1]: https://docs.angularjs.org/error/$rootScope/infdig
   [2]: https://docs.angularjs.org/api/ng/directive/ngRepeat